arakhmat/milan-mobile-phone-activity/README.md

 ```

 ### Getting Data
-1. Download all of the data files from the Kaggle data set [Mobile phone activity in a city](https://www.kaggle.com/marcodena/mobile-phone-activity/data)
+1. Download all of the data files from the Kaggle data set [Mobile phone activity in a city](https://www.kaggle.com/marcodena/mobile-phone-activity/data).
-2. Unzip the files into the `data/` folder
+2. Unzip the files into the `data/` folder.

 ### Preparing the environment
 ```